Chalpathi

 Ramachandra Reddy Gari Pratap Reddy, commonly known by his nom de guerre Chalpathi (otherwise spelt Chalpathy) was an Indian Maoist militant and chief of Odisha state committee of the Communist Party of India (Maoist).

 Early life

 He was born in Matempaipally village in Chittoor, Andhra Pradesh, as Pratap Reddy Ramachandra Reddy.
 He also had many other names — Chalapathi, Appa Rao and Jayaram.

-Around 1991, he joined then-People’s War Group after being radicalised by rural poverty, exploitation by landlords, and through radical left ideologies.
+Around 1991, he joined then-People's War Group after being radicalised by rural poverty, exploitation by landlords, and through radical left ideologies.

 Personal life

 He was married to a Senior Maoist named Aruna, who was a member of Andhra-Odish special Zonal Committee.

 On 18 June 2025, Aruna was killed by Greyhounds Forces in an operation in Alluri Sitarama district, Andhra Pradesh.

 Guerrilla life

 In 2004, he became member of the Communist Party of India (Maoist) when different Maoist groups merged to form a united group.
-He was also a member of Central committee of the group which was the highest decision making body of the group.
+He was also a member of Central committee of the group which was the highest decision-making body of the group.

-In 2008, he was involved in the attack on an Police armoury in Odisha's Nayagarh, in which 13 Security personnel were killed and armoury looted by Maoist cadres.
+In 2008, he was involved in the attack on a police armoury in Odisha's Nayagarh, in which 13 Security personnel were killed and armoury looted by Maoist cadres.
 He also cut down trees along highway to ensure that reinforcements could not reach the area.

 In 2018, he was responsible for the attack in Dumbriguda Mandal in Andhra Pradesh, where Maoists killed TDP MLA Kidari Sarveswara Rao and former TDP MLA Siveri Soma.

 He reportedly had a bounty of ₹1 crore placed by the government at the time of his death.